karthik0902/School-Management_System/README.txt

 NOTE:

-New registrations for both students and teachers cannot be created. untill, administrators required to manually input student and teacher IDs through the admin page.
+New registrations for both students and teachers cannot be created until administrators manually input student and teacher IDs through the admin page.

 /////////////////////////